-Coverage levels range from 50 to 75 percent of your average yield.
-For example, at the 75-percent coverage level, an average yield of 6,000 pounds of raw sugar per acre would result in a production guarantee of 4,500 pounds of raw sugar per acre.
+Coverage levels range from 50 to 75 percent of your approved actual production history (APH) yield.
+For example, at the 75-percent coverage level, an approved yield of 6,000 pounds of raw sugar per acre would result in a production guarantee of 4,500 pounds of raw sugar per acre.
 Crop insurance premiums are subsidized as shown in the following table.
-For example, if you select the 75percent coverage level, your premium share would be 45 percent of the base premium.
+For example, if you select the 75- percent coverage level, your premium share would be 45 percent of the base premium.